sdcondon/FlUnit/docs/extended-usage-guidance.md

 *\* this inconsistency is something that mildly concerns me about the design - and is the reason I figure its worth mentioning here.*

+### On the Reduced Responsibility of Assertion Libraries

+Note how, by allowing for individual assertions as part of the test model and explicit test results for them, we remove some of the responsibility adopted by the richer assertion libraries out there (e.g. custom error messages as part of assertions, Shouldly's awesome PDB-reading stuff thats unfortunately limited to Full PDBs..).

+I view this as a positive - because being able to see at a glance what I'm asserting without that assertion failing is a powerful thing.
+Others may disagree..